NursultanBeken/deploy_s3_static_website/README.md

 #### Deploy Static Website on AWS

-In this project, I deployed a static website to AWS using S3, CloudFront, and IAM.
+In this project, I deployed a static website to AWS using S3, CloudFront, and IAM. \
+You can check this website here https://nbekenov.com

 The files included are: